-PATH is partnering with PATH Ventures to provide supportive services to homeless seniors, including those struggling with mental illness, at the Bonnie Brae Villas, a supportive housing project scheduled to open in November 2009.
+PATH is partnering with PATH Ventures to provide supportive services to homeless seniors, including those struggling with mental illness, at the Bonnie Brae Villas, a supportive housing project located in Los Angeles.

 • Describe the proposed services including age-appropriate services for specific age groups.
 Identify when and how the supportive services will be available to the MHSA tenants.